DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 ### Step 4.
 Create the working directory

 Using the terminal in VS Code via Remote SSH, we will need to first download `mdo_agent_work` repo from [here](https://github.com/DAFoam/mdo_agent_work/archive/refs/heads/hpc.zip).
+Note: this link is DIFFERENT from the one from local installation above.

 Unzip it and you will see a folder called `mdo_agent_work-hpc`.
 Rename it to `mdo_agent_work`.
 This will be the main working directory for your agents.
 You can put `mdo_agent_work` any where on the HPC, e.g., `/home/your_user_name/mdo_agent_work`.